Quick Start Guide

 Prevail is compatible with current PC and Mac operating systems.

 You’ll also need to use an up-to-date browser such as Chrome, Firefox, or Edge.
 Mobile devices, including smartphones and tablets, are not supported.
+See a full list of our recommended equipment here.

 Activating your account